Rezrnix/Last-Time/README.md

-# Last-Time
+Last Time
-Last Time is a simple app that helps you remember when you last did important tasks.
-Track things like cleaning your PC, backing up files, washing your car, changing filters, and more.
-Mark tasks complete, view their history, and see when they’re due again—all in one clean, organized app.
+a simple app that helps you keep track of when you last did important things.

-Now this is only version 1 version 1.05.0 is on the way right now join my discord to get updates
+Create items, mark them as completed, view your history, and see when something is due again.
+You can now customize the app with accent colors, color wheels, and multiple themes to make it look the way you want.

+Last Time also includes a calendar for viewing your tracked activities and a notes tab for keeping important information in one place.

+Simple, organized, and customizable — Last Time helps you remember the things you don't want to forget.
+Version 1.06.0 is out go try it